-This section lays out the fundamental mechanisms behind the exercise and valuation of redevelopment options.
-To this end, we build on the work of Capozza and Li (1994) and Clapp and Salavei (2010).
-We develop a simple theoretical framework allowing us to i) rationalize the empirical specifications illustrated in Section 3 and ii) formalize an approach to handle the endogeneity issues related to estimating the redevelopment option value.
-Importantly, to be consistent with the empirical analysis, our focus is on the option's intrinsic value to redevelop and not on its time value.
-We provide details on the mathematical derivations in Appendix A.
+To lay out the fundamental mechanisms behind the exercise and valuation of redevelopment options, we build on the work of Capozza and Li (1994) and Clapp and Salavei (2010).
+We develop a simple theoretical framework allowing us to i) rationalize the empirical specifications illustrated in Section 3 and ii) formalize an approach to handle the endogeneity issues related to estimating the redevelopment option value.6 Importantly, to be consistent with the empirical analysis, our focus is on the option's intrinsic value to redevelop and not on its time value.7 We provide details on the mathematical derivations in Appendix A.